 During our extra week, having seen all that we could of the historical center, the various museums, the beaches of Bocagrande, and the street art filled Getsemani, we decide to venture out to one of the widely advertised tours in Cartagena: taking a mud bath inside of Volcan Totumo, a dormant volcano filled with, apparently, mud.
 There are tons of tour operators advertising the same tour, and you can book one online here.

 Before we book our tour, we check out the TripAdvisor reviews for Volcan Totumo and they seem legit (we have a habit of always trusting strangers on the internet, usually with disastrous results).
 Visiting the mud volcano seemed like one of the most popular (and unusual) things to do in Cartagena.
 We figured taking a mud bath sounded a little bit spa-like.
 And taking a mud bath in a volcano … well, that’s one of those things you know will come in handy as a conversation starter at a party sometime.
 Little did we know that Volcan Totumo is Cartagena’s most ridiculous tour.

 Psst…Looking for an alternative way to spend the day in Cartagena?
 How about playing in the bright blue waters of the Caribbean and relaxing on the sand – no mud involved!
 We’ve got a guide to our favorite Cartagena day trip, Isla Baru and Playa Blanca.

 Leaving Cartagena for Volcan Totumo… sort of

-After a very long time, and a very in-depth tour of the same 4-blocks of Cartagena, we finally begin the drive towards the volcano.
+After a very long time, and a very in-depth tour of the same 4-blocks, we finally begin the drive out of Cartagena towards the mud volcano.

 Actually Leaving Cartagena for Volcan Totumo